pmetzger/simh-docs/docs/simh_doc.md

 programmed halt.
 If an I/O reset is required before resuming execution, the `RESET` and `GO` commands are recommended instead of `RUN`.
-If `RUN` is entered a second time without an explicit `RESET` preceding it, a warning is printed on the simulation console:
+If `RUN` is entered a second time without an explicit `RESET` preceding it, a warning is printed on the simulation console...:

 ```
 Resetting all devices...
 This may not have been your intention.